ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The root of this structure is a JSON array.
-The elements of the JSON array represent rights of access that are associated with the the access token.
+The elements of the JSON array represent rights of access that are associated with the access token.
 Individual rights of access can be defined by the RS as either an object or a string.
 The resulting access is the union of all elements within the array.